papakvy/laptop/README.md

 [Google Chrome]: https://www.google.com/chrome/
 [Slack]: https://www.slack.com/

-It should take less than 15 minutes to install (depends on your machine).
+It should take less than 15 minutes to install (depending on your machine and internet speed).

 Customize in `~/.laptop.local`
 ------------------------------